ch-stark/globalhubpolicychaining/globalhubfederationoptions.md

 ### Pros

 - Simplest Global Perses setup: one datasource URL, no Store fan-out.
+- More efficient resource use at query time: Global Query does not fan out to N regional Stores on every refresh.
 - Query performance and availability depend only on Global Hub (regional hub outage does not break global dashboards for already-ingested data).
 - Matches common Autoshift / field packaging.
-- Cardinality can be cut on the second hop with `writeRelabelConfigs`.
+- Cardinality can be cut on the second hop with `writeRelabelConfigs` — right tool when Global Hub only needs a **subset** of Managed Hub metrics.

 ### Cons